-Testing Policy
+Testing Policy20

 - 1. Tests are used within the RAD program to assess student's comprehension of, and the ability to clinically apply, the theories, concepts and procedures presented in each program course. - 2.
-These tests and the applicable policies described herein include, but are not limited to examinations, quizzes, and various practical demonstrations. - 3.
-Students are required to take tests on the day and time they are scheduled.
+These tests and the applicable policies described herein include, but are not limited to examinations, quizzes, and various practical demonstrations.

+- 3. Students are required to take tests on the day and time they are scheduled.
 Make-up tests will be given only in extreme circumstances and must have prior approval. - 4.
+Failure to report for an exam without prior notification will result in a zero (0) on that exam. - 5.
 The content of all tests is confidential.
-Students may not divulge test questions or answers to any individual. - 5.
-The unauthorized possession, duplication or disclosure of information related to a test before, during or after the scheduled date/time is strictly prohibited and in violation of University and program academic standards. - 6.
-Students are forbidden to use equipment, software or other devices during a test, including but not limited to calculators, computers, smartphones and smartwatches, unless explicitly authorized by the instructor. - 7.
-Accommodations for testing must be coordinated with the University's office of Access-Ability Services. - 8.
+Students may not divulge test questions or answers to any individual. - 6.
+The unauthorized possession, duplication or disclosure of information related to a test before, during or after the scheduled date/time is strictly prohibited and in violation of University and program academic standards. - 7.
+Students are forbidden to use equipment, software or other devices during a test, including but not limited to calculators, computers, smartphones and smartwatches, unless explicitly authorized by the instructor. - 8.
+Accommodations for testing must be coordinated with the University's office of Access-Ability Services. - 9.
 Each RAD program course will include a syllabus describing any additional requirements, grading policies, and make-up procedures.

-Academic Grievance Policy
+Academic Grievance Policy21